franton/franton-recipes/SharedProcessors/README.md

 Copyright remains with the original authors.

+Think of this as the "artifactory" model.
+I've had too many commits elsewhere break stuff I was working on, so I'm keeping my own known good variants here.
+This is something that autopkg in general has been "terrible" for and picking through recipes to figure out who broke what is awful.

 ## DistributionPackageCreator.py
 * Author: Rich Trouton
 * Description: Converts a standard pkg file (as output from other processors) into a distribution format pkg.